dominodatalab/domino-training-wine-quality/README.md

 ![29](raw/latest/readme_images/EndpointSetup.png)
 -->

-Over the next 2-5 minutes, you'll see the status of your endpoint go from Preparing to Build -> Building -> Starting -> Running
+Over the next 2-5 minutes, you'll see the status of your endpoint go from *Preparing to Build* > *Building* > *Starting* > *Running*.

 **You've now created a Domino Endpoint!**

 ### Lab 3.2 - Test your Endpoint
 ***Documentation: [Request Predictions](https://docs.dominodatalab.com/en/latest/user_guide/8dbc91/deploy-domino-endpoints/#Request-a-prediction)***

-Once your endpoint reaches the Running state, a pod containing your object and code for inference is up and ready to accept REST API calls.
+Once your endpoint reaches the *Running* state, a pod containing your object and code for inference is up and ready to accept REST API calls.

-1. To test your endpoint, navigate to the Overview tab.
+1. To test your endpoint, navigate to the *Overview* tab.
-2. In the request field in the Tester tab enter a scoring request in JSON form.
+2. In the request field in the *Tester* tab enter a scoring request in JSON form.
 You can copy the sample request that you defined in your description field.

 ```